 Mistake #4: Constantly Distracted

 Distraction is easy, especially for those Quickstarts on the Kolbe A™ Index.
 Avoid shiny object syndrome and stick to a specific plan for each quarter.
-It’s okay to dream but when you do, write it down and re-visit the idea at a later date.
-Don’t be the founder who is constantly changing course because they had another great idea.
+It’s okay to dream, but when you do, write it down and re-visit the idea at a later date.
+Don’t be the Founder who is constantly changing course because they had another great idea.
 You won’t move the needle in your business by operating this way.

 Mistake #5: Zero Respect for Boundaries

 There are two boundaries every founder should respect.
 Their own boundaries and those of their Virtual Assistant.
-It’s important to establish guidelines with your Virtual Assistant.
+It’s important to establish guidelines with your Executive Assistant.
 Have an open conversation about this.
 Ask when they close their computer each night and find out when they work best.
 In turn, share your preferences as well.
 This allows you to understand when each of you will be at your best.
-For example, if you work best at night but your Virtual Assistant works during normal business hours, make sure they understand that you don’t expect them to reply when they’re having dinner with their family.
+For example, if you work best at night but your Executive Assistant works during normal business hours, make sure they understand that you don’t expect them to reply when they’re having dinner with their family.
 Setting boundaries, no matter how small they may seem, will make for a successful partnership.

 Outsourcing, when done right, is the best thing you can do for your business.
 If you struggle with any of the 5 listed (or perhaps others we failed to mention), grab The Delegation Power Pack designed for entrepreneurs who want to delegate but struggle to do it effectively.